ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - F5 Big-IP - fixed parsing of different output for command "list sys snmp all-properties"
-- Fortinet - NTP task fixed for case when NTP is disabled and command “diagnose sys ntp status“ is not available
+- Fortinet - NTP task fixed for case when NTP is disabled and command "diagnose sys ntp status" is not available
 - HP Aruba switch - fixed parsing of different output for command "show system"
 - HP Comware - Interface with lag down state parsing fix